asikaria/DistributedPrimitives/DistributedPrimitives/PartitioningService/PartitioningServiceMotivation.md

 time, but if that server crashes, the processing can be restarted by another process (two servers should never be processing the same resource at one time).

+For details on how to use, see the [Usage](PartitioningServiceUsing.md) doc.